-Both yield on cost and the cap rate offers insight into the potential return on an investment property, but there is one key difference.
+Both yield on cost and the cap rate offer insight into the potential return on an investment property, but there is one key difference.

 Cap rate in real estate is the return that an investor could expect to earn on an all-cash purchase of a stabilized property—or another way to think about it is as the yield before any sort of net operating income growth.
 The cap rate can differ by market, property type, and asset class, but the general idea is that it should be the same between two similar, stabilized properties.

 In a value-add investment, the intent of the investment strategy is to improve the property value through various actions meant to increase net operating income.
 The “cost” in the calculation includes the purchase price and the cost of property renovations.
 So, it is meant to capture the growth achieved as a result of the property improvements.